cysouw/graphicalgrammar/text/germany.md

 Franz Esser (Oberlehrer Gymnasium Weissenburg) citing Götzinger, but using dashes instead of horizontal braces [@esser1878]

+## Wundt (1880) *Logik*

+Hypothesis that Wundt influenced Bloomfield: [@percival1976: 234-235 gives various detailed arguments]

+Debate about logical analysis: Wundt proposes recursive subject-predicate pairing as a model for though and language: note that this is the logical tradition of the terminology, not the grammatical!

+Wundt's discussion of the 'old grammarians' [@wundt1900b: 222-224], arguing against the 'copula-theory'

+See [@picardi2022: 24-26] for the relation with Frege

+See [@dittrich1902] for a direct following of Wundt

 ## Sanders (1879) *Deutsche Sprachbriefe*

 Daniel Sanders (1819-1897) https://de.wikipedia.org/wiki/Daniel_Sanders_(Lexikograf)